-Mr. Bell is completing his tenth year as Principal of Meadowbrook School.
+Mr. Bell begins his eleventh year as Principal of Meadowbrook School.
 During his tenure, the staff has had many instructional successes and has supported building projects that prioritized school security, collecting and reflecting on formal and informal student data, continued Google implementation in daily classroom activities guided by the NJ Learning Standards, meaningful character education, SEL and mindfulness lessons, curriculum development within the Balanced Literacy framework, and creating innovative, flexible classroom activities using the Math mindsets approach.
-Results from those efforts remain evident with our building being safer, classroom activities being more personalized, improved scores on state standardized assessments, and a continued focus on students becoming leaders within the school and community.
+Results from those efforts remain evident, with our building being safer, classroom activities being more personalized, improved scores on state standardized assessments, and a continued focus on students becoming leaders within the school and community.
 The New Jersey Alliance for Social, Emotional, and Character Development has recognized Meadowbrook’s character education program.
 The school achieved the status of “New Jersey Emerging School of Character” for the 2013-14 school year and “New Jersey Honorable Mention School of Character” for the 2014-2015 school year.
 Recently, building projects like re-establishing an active student-led Green Team focusing on sustainability and beautification of the campus is something the community has strongly rallied behind.

-Before coming to Hillsdale, Mr. Bell was the Assistant Principal of Stillwater Township School located in Sussex County, NJ.
+Before coming to Hillsdale, Mr. Bell was the Assistant Principal of Stillwater Township School, located in Sussex County, NJ.
 His responsibilities focused on the day-to-day operations of a Pre-K to 6th-grade building with approximately 370 students in a rural setting.

 Mr. Bell began his teaching career in First Grade in Wyckoff, NJ, after completing his student teaching assignment in Third Grade at Sicomac School.